Viagra is an effective medication for treating Erectile Dysfunction (ED) in men or AMAB.

 It is not one of the long-term side effects of Viagra and does not cause problems for most people.

-The active salt in Viagra is Sildenafil citrate.
-It helps treat erection problems by relaxing the blood vessels in the penile region to increase blood flow.
+The active salt in Viagra is Sildenafil Citrate, which works by relaxing the blood vessels to increase blood flow to the penis.

-This may result in the blood pressure dropping to extremely low levels.
+This may result in low blood pressure.
 It can make you feel dizzy or lightheaded.

 Sometimes it may also cause you to faint.